johyry/otm-harjoitustyo/Documentation/requirementdeclaration.md

 	<li>Play Yatzy (requirement: 1 logged in user)</li>
 		- Will take you to the game with all logged in users.
 	<li>Log In</li>
+		- You will be asked your username
 	<li>Log out</li>
+		- You will be asked your username
 	<li>Create new user</li>
+		- You will be asked your name and username
 	<li>List all existing users</li>
+		- Will list all existing users
 	<li>View statistics (yet to be implemented)</li>
+		- A scene to view statistics on
 	<li>Exit the game</li>
+		- Exit the game
 </ol>

-1. Will take you to the game with all logged in users.
-2. You will be asked your username
-3. You will be asked your username
-4. You will be asked your name and username
-5. Will list all existing users
-6. A scene to view statistics on
-7. Exit the game

 <h2> Possible future implementations </h2>

-AI
+AI</br>
 Superuser